Let’s say your company decided to invest in a new website design to improve lead generation, and you are responsible for managing the project.

 When creating a marketing budget, here are a few things to keep in mind when planning your spending:

-Software: When it comes to digital media and even printing, you may need software to create your marketing campaigns or manage your daily processes.
+Software: When it comes to digital media (such as interactive video, to name an example) and even printing, you may need software to create your marketing campaigns or manage your daily processes.

 Freelancers: If you have a temporary campaign or want to test a new marketing strategy, you can hire a short-term freelancer before starting a full timer.